 Important Testing Information

-We are now located in with the AZ Department of Agriculture, 1688 W Adams Street, Phoenix AZ 85007.
+We are located at 1688 W Adams Street, Phoenix AZ 85007.
 Parking is south of the building in Wesley Bolin Plaza or any other lots that do not require a permit/window sticker.
 Do not park behind (North of) the Agriculture building or you will likely get a parking ticket.

 Testing is conducted Mon – Friday from 8:00 AM to 11:00 AM and 1:30 PM to 3:30 PM except state holidays.
 Pursuant to Arizona Administrative Code R3-7-601 (D)(4), The Division shall not allow an applicant to take the competency examination more than three (3) times in six (6) months and the applicant must wait seven (7) days prior to retaking the exam.
 So please make sure you have prepared for the exam prior coming in to take the exam.
 Additionally, seating is limited to four (4) people at any given time.
 Please be prepared to wait for an open seat unless you have scheduled an exam in advance.